 You can, of course, just choose the most recent video you created and run with it.
 But if you're finding it difficult to decide which topic to prioritize first, let the numbers decide for you.

 First, take a look at your YouTube analytics to see which videos have performed well recently.
-While it's not a 1:1 predictor of what will do well on your blog, these analytics are a good indicator of which topics resonate with your target audience.
+A video doesn't have to go viral on YouTube to make a good blog, but it should be gaining views consistently.
+While this isn't a 1:1 predictor of what will do well on your blog, these analytics are a good indicator of which topics resonate with your target audience.

 Once you've narrowed it down to the top two or three topics, it's time for some SEO research.